aws/aws-sdk-js-v3/clients/client-ram/README.md

 <p>This is the <i>Resource Access Manager API Reference</i>.
 This documentation provides
 descriptions and syntax for each of the actions and data types in RAM.
-RAM is a service that helps you securely share your Amazon Web Services resources across Amazon Web Services accounts.
-If you have multiple Amazon Web Services accounts, you can use RAM to share those resources with other accounts.
-If you use Organizations to manage your accounts, then you share your resources with your organization or organizational units (OUs).
-For supported resource types, you can also share resources with individual Identity and Access Management (IAM) roles an users. </p>
+RAM is a service that helps you securely share your Amazon Web Services resources to other Amazon Web Services accounts.
+If you use Organizations to manage your accounts, then you can share your resources with your entire organization or to organizational units (OUs).
+For supported resource types, you can also share resources with individual Identity and Access Management (IAM) roles and users. </p>
 <p>To learn more about RAM, see the following resources:</p>
 <ul>
 <li>